COSC-499-W2023/year-long-project-team-1/app/back-end/video-processing/README.md

 A list of all Python packages is also in `video-processing/requirements.txt`.

+## Configuration
+The run_server() method needs to know where to look for video files when it receives a processing request from the front end.
+It looks for an environment variable named `PRIVACYPAL_VIDEO_DIRECTORY` for this.

 ## Running the video processing server
 Note: the following login process is annoying and burdensome, however it is what the client recommended to us in an email.
 I will be looking into other/better ways of configuring access to AWS.